seancdavis/seancdavis-com/src/blog/posts/2020-09-17-git-accept-merge-all-changes.md

 ---
 title: "Git Merge: Accept All Changes"
-snippet: "Have you encountered a large merge when you know you are going to accept all current or incoming changes?
+description: "Have you encountered a large merge when you know you are going to accept all current or incoming changes?
 There's a way to achieve without stepping through each file."
 tags: ["Git"]
 ---